facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 Concepts in Action: Simple Display Data Loop
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Now that we understand the basics, let's set up a simple loop which displays whichever task we specify.
-A complete version of this for utility is included in the ``examples`` directory (in ``display_data.py``), but we'll do this from scratch to demonstrate the concepts we just introduced.
+Now that we understand the basics, let's set up a simple script which displays any specified task.
+A complete version of this for utility is included at ``parlai/scripts/display_data.py``, but we'll do this from scratch to demonstrate the concepts we just introduced.

+We'll create a new agent class and implement observe() and act() functions so that, in a world with a task teacher, it will observe the data outputted by the task teacher, save it as its last observation, and then act by printing the label in its observation.

 First, a few imports: